observablehq/framework/docs/config.md

 ## pager

 Whether to show the previous & next links in the footer; defaults to true.
-The pages are considered in the same order as they appear in the sidebar.
+The pages are linked in the same order as they appear in the sidebar.

 ## head